knetikmedia/knetikcloud-ruby-client/docs/GamificationLevelingApi.md

 name = "name_example" # String | The level schema name

 opts = {
-  progress: 56 # Integer | The amount of progress to add }
+  progress: KnetikCloudClient::IntWrapper.new # IntWrapper | The amount of progress to add }

 begin